Tour du Mont Blanc Short Break5 Days & 4 Nights 4.8 Read 122 reviews

 When To Go

-The last weekend of August sees Chamonix hosting the famous Ultra Tour du Mont Blanc race.
+The last weekend of August sees Chamonix hosting the famous Ultra Tour du Mont Blanc race (August 28 to September 3 2023).
 We recommend avoiding the TMB at this time as the area is extremely busy and most accommodations full.

 Getting to the Start

 By Air: Geneva is the best airport for the Chamonix valley.
 From here you catch a train if you wish , but the best option is to take a pre-booked shuttle through a company such as Mountain Dropoffs.
 Your Destination & Adventure Specialist will be happy to give you more information about this.
 By Rail: TGV to Saint-Gervais-Le Fayet. www.voyages-sncf.com For the return, there are regular trains between Chamonix and St Gervais les Bains Le Fayet.
 By Road: Highway A40-E25 Mont Blanc-Chamonix, exit Saint-Gervais-Le Fayet.
 More information at www.viamichelin.fr Parking: In Les Houches you can park for free at the Bellevue Cable Car station.
 In Chamonix, free parking at the Aiguille du Midi & the parking Planards (Montenvers station).

 From Courmayeur, you can take a public bus through the Mont Blanc tunnel to Chamonix, from where you can take a shared shuttle (as mentioned in the Getting to the Start section) back to Geneva Airport.
 Chamonix also has a train station should you prefer to take the train to another destination in France.
 If there you are a more than 2 people travelling, it may be worthwhile to take a private taxi transfer from Courmayeur directly to Geneva airport.
 Please contact us for prices if you are interested in this.